 One program, many options

-Students can choose to pursue certification in elementary, special or secondary education, with many subject-area majors and minors available.
+Students can choose to pursue certification in elementary, special or secondary education.
 They can also specialize their teaching by participating in either the Global Educators Cohort Program or the Urban Educators Cohort Program.
-All Spartan teachers gain deep knowledge of the content areas they will teach, take courses on the most effective teaching practices and experience a full-year, guided teaching internship in a school after completing the bachelor’s degree.
+All Spartan teachers gain deep knowledge of the content areas they will teach, take courses on the most effective teaching practices with a focus on equity and social justice, and experience a full-year, guided teaching internship in a school after completing the bachelor’s degree.

 In the secondary Teacher Preparation Program at MSU, students become well prepared to teach their subject matter areas of interest in sixth through 12th grade (6-12) classrooms.
 To do this, the College of Education partners closely with other colleges at MSU that provide core courses for students’ majors.
 Students take their professional teaching courses within the College of Education, including the full-year internship.